pickettbd/TANOS/README.md

 50).
 This process must be repeated for each taxon.
 Thus, if 100 taxa are in a given tree and 50 replicates are performed for the removal of each taxon then 5,000 new trees are built.
-These new trees can be provided with the original tree to our package for comparison to determine how frequently different clades appear.
+These new trees can be provided with the original tree to our package for comparison to determine how robust a given clade is to varying sampling.
 The intent is to assign a value to each node, similar to bootstrapping.
 A value of 1 indicates 100% of sampled trees includes the grouping in that clade (sans the one taxon intentionally removed).
 Valid values fit in the range [0,1].
 Note that this value has no meaning for leaf nodes, parents of leaf nodes, and the root node.

 Please note that this package assumes the following has already been performed: